 Nationwide also offers a FlexDirect current account, which has no monthly fee and comes with two per cent interest on balances for the first 12 months before reducing to 0.25 per cent – interest on current account balances is an unusual perk in the current financial climate.
 To qualify for this account, you must pay in at least £1,000 per month.
 You’ll pay no overdraft interest for the first 12 months, followed by a steep 39.9 per cent (as with all its current accounts) so it pays to stay in credit.

 Nationwide has currently “paused” its refer a friend scheme – which would have seen you share £200 for the switch if you are referred – due to the coronavirus crisis.
 The building society says it hopes to have the scheme up and running again in the future.

 For those who want to support local credit unions, the Engage current account acts like a bank account, but is run by credit unions, supporting local communities and those who might otherwise be unable to open a bank account.
-There are some fees on the account, which includes charges for cash withdrawals (75 pence on the classic account) and international purchases (£1 plus 2 per cent of the transaction).
+There are some fees on the account, which includes a “monthly maintenance fee” of £2, charges for cash withdrawals (75 pence on the classic account) and international purchases (£1 plus 2 per cent of the transaction).
 There is also no overdraft facility, which reflects its responsible lending policy.